poliastro/documents/README.md

 ------------------------

-The project, as depicted in the "Timeline" section of this proposal, is expected to be completed within 4 months, from December'20 till the end of March'21.
+The project, as depicted in the "Timeline" section of this proposal, is expected to be completed within 4 months, from December'20 until the end of March'21.
 The grant will be used as student stipend, which is expected to assume a workload
 of: